Jimmie Ward: 2016

-Ward started the season-opener against the Los Angeles Rams and collected three solo tackles and two pass deflections during a 28-0 shutout victory.
-Two weeks later against the Seattle Seahawks, he made a tackle and defended a pass during an 18-37 road loss.
-Unfortunately, Ward suffered a quad injury during a special teams play and was unable to play from Weeks 4-6.
-During Week 10, Ward made seven solo tackles and a season-high four pass deflections, as the 49ers lost to the Arizona Cardinals on the road by a score of 20-23.
-During Week 14 against the New York Jets, Ward had a career game as he recorded a season-high 11 combined tackles, deflected three passes, intercepted a pass attempt from quarterback Bryce Petty, and had his first sack of the season in the 17-23 overtime loss.
-In the next game, Ward recorded two solo tackles during a 13-41 road loss to the Atlanta Falcons.
+Ward started the season-opener against the Los Angeles Rams and collected three solo tackles and two pass deflections during a 28–0 shutout victory.
+Two weeks later against the Seattle Seahawks, he made a tackle and defended a pass during an 37–18 road loss.
+Unfortunately, Ward suffered a quad injury during a special teams play and was unable to play from Weeks 4–6.
+During Week 10, Ward made seven solo tackles and a season-high four pass deflections, as the 49ers lost to the Cardinals on the road by a score of 23–20.
+During Week 14 against the Jets, Ward had a career game as he recorded a season-high 11 combined tackles, deflected three passes, intercepted a pass attempt from quarterback Bryce Petty, and had his first sack of the season in the 23–17 overtime loss.
+In the next game, Ward recorded two solo tackles during a 41–13 road loss to the Atlanta Falcons.
 He left the game after suffering a fractured clavicle.
 On December 20, 2016, he was placed on injured reserve for the rest of the season.